How do I decide which browser to use?

 sign) and it drops under 10,000.
 If you are not sure about

 spelling etc use OR, eg "color palette" OR "colour palette" gets many

 more hits than either phrase alone.

-In Google, remember that sponsored links at the top and right
+In Google search, remember that sponsored links

 are there because they paid to be, not because they matched your search

 well.
 Eg search for a long discontinued camera and you'll get